 “AI or artificial intelligence workloads are becoming more and more important to the customers of our partners who deliver these solutions,” says Oade.
 “The SkyHawk AI drive takes that to the next level by being able to work very well with really randomized workloads.
 So you can have both — streams of video coming in, while you’re also doing analytics or AI on those video streams simultaneously — using a SkyHawk AI drive.”

-“The biggest challenge customers face is how to design their infrastructure to reliably support their video surveillance needs,” Burton explains.
-“Fundamentally, customers need high performance, reliable storage that is optimized to handle the very large surveillance video workloads 24×7, that may also include AI tagging.
-With this in mind, video surveillance customers require more than a standard PC hard drive.
+“The biggest challenge customers face is how to design their infrastructure to reliably support their video security needs,” Burton explains.
+“Fundamentally, customers need high performance, reliable storage that is optimized to handle the very large video workloads 24×7, that may also include AI tagging.
+With this in mind, video security customers require more than a standard PC hard drive.
 A surveillance-optimized drive is necessary to support the around the clock workload rate and ensure there are no dropped frames.
 In a world where data is king, every frame counts in order to make a difference and add value to customers.”